 From flowering until harvest, feed once a week with a high potassium liquid plant food.

-As the strawberries ripen, they will need straw or some other dry material placed under them to prevent the fruit coming into contact with the soil and rotting.
+As the strawberries ripen, they will need a straw or some other dry material placed under them to prevent the fruit from coming into contact with the soil and rotting.